 West Irondequoit School community believes that their students deserve a safe and happy school environment to attend every day and that it helps them to be successful learners.

 One of the components that contributes to a safe and a secure environment is a robust video security system.
 A system that includes modern cameras and a video storage system that is reliable and large enough for the demands of a district like West Irondequoit.
-West Irondequoit currently has an antiquated video security system.
-The system has a limited number of cameras and a video storage server that is older than a significant number of the students.
-The cameras have very low resolution and the server can only store video records for a limited amount of time.
+In Phase 1, West Irondequoit replaced components of their video security system.
+The original system had a limited number of cameras and a video storage server that is older than a significant number of the students.
+The cameras also had very low resolution and the server could only store video records for a limited amount of time.
+The upgrades by West Irondequoit were the first steps to resolve these issues.
+The cameras have the appropriate resolutions for their task allowing the staff reviewing incidents on the system to be able to see details and help them get an accurate understanding of what happened.
+Additionally, the video recording servers have adequate capacity to store video records for an extended period of time and also the capacity to archive specific events indefinitely for future reference.